AcheronProject/AcheronDocs/src/faraday/principle.rst

         :align: center
         :width: 800px

 This circuit gives a smooth DC voltage in it output which corresponds to the amplitude of the input sine wave, which is what we wanted after all.
+It is important to note, however, that the addition of this lowpass filter will not totally remove ripple, but reduce it to very low levels.
+Not only that, it is important to have in mind that the addition of this circuit to the :math:`C_1R_5` circuit will add loading effect to the circuit, meaning that the design of both filters must be done at the same time, that is, you cannot design one after the other independently as they affect each other's behavior.

 However it has another issue: due to the ripple filtering, the output voltage is not exactly the peak of the input voltage, but a diminished value -- see the arrow indications in the above picture.
 The output voltage is naturally higher the higher is the input voltage amplitude.
 Not only this, but the voltage drop is non-linear; the actual math is available (see for example Shade Graphs for rectifier design) but is way too complicated and unnecessary.

 (2.5) The important stuff
 -------------------------